 Apples, banana, grapes or mangoes are not even on the radar for causes of the so-called obesity epidemic in the United States and other developed countries.
 Every single health study looking at fructose and its effect on weight gain has used isolated fructose, usually in a sweetened beverage.
 These beverages, which include sweetened lemonade, iced tea, and especially soft drinks, provide calories and sugar to the diet, but do not provide any other nutritional benefit.

-While I was combing through hundreds of scientific journal articles while researching my Green Smoothie Remedies & Prevention ebook (now included as part of my RESET 28 program for energy and weight loss), I noticed an overall pattern in the scientific literature.
+I have combed through hundreds of scientific journal articles while researching articles and recipes for Incredible Smoothies.
+One thing I consistently notice is an overall pattern in the scientific literature.
 People who consumed more fruits and vegetables typically showed a lower risk of obesity, and for developing chronic illness, including metabolic disorders such as diabetes.